lw8192/Red-Team-Dev/C/Windows_Tool_Dev.md

 ```
 In your C/C++ code:
 ```
-int test_func(int x);    //define header for the function and then use it int main(){
+extern int test_func(int x);    //define header for the function and then use it int main(){
     int value = test_func();   //test_func will return the value that was in rax
 }